oregon coast

 rockaway big tree

-Another icon of the northern coast.
-The hike to Rockaway Big Tree was once a trail through a swampy Sitka Spruce and hemlock forest to the base of the massive western red cedar.
-However, as with many famous trees, the roots and shrubs around it began to suffer due to the foot traffic.
-Now, an elevated boardwalk trail circles and protects the giant, and guides visitors through the diverse regional flora.
-The cedar is one of the most twisted and gnarliest in the state with unique growths and forms on all sides.
+Another icon of the northern coast, the hike to Rockaway Big Tree was once a trail through a swampy Sitka Spruce and hemlock forest to the base of the massive western red cedar.
+However, as is the case with many famous trees, the roots and shrubs surrounding it began to suffer from heavy foot traffic.
+Now, an elevated boardwalk trail circles and protects the giant, guiding visitors through the diverse regional flora.
+The cedar is one of the most twisted and gnarliest in the state, with unique growths and forms on all sides.

 coast range